 The H Group, Inc. - Salem Financial Perspective is a quarterly newsletter that traces its roots to January 1992, when Ron began writing Kelemen's Financial Perspectives.
 Unlike other newsletters, we write each and every article.
 We hope you find the information provided to be informative and useful.
 From time to time, other articles written specifically for our clients on a timely issue or for certain publications, may appear below.
 Please remember that all articles are copyrighted and can not be reproduced without permission.

-February 2017 | Vol. 26, No. 2
+May 2017 | Vol. 26, No. 2

 Always popular, here's what's been going on for work and fun since our last newsletter.

 It takes confidence to retire.
 You need to know if you'll have enough financial resources to see you and your spouse all the way to the end.
 You also need to know what you're going to do to stay connected with people, your reason for getting out of bed each day, and how you're going to make your retirement fulfilling.
 Based on the Employee Benefit Research Institute's (EBRI) 27th Annual Retirement Confidence Survey, Americans need a boost of well-grounded retirement confidence.